 WHERE TO BUY YOUR FLUTE

-There are basically three types of places to buy your instrument: the local music shop, a mail-order house, or a private party selling a secondhand instrument.
+How to buy a flute for a beginner begins with three types of places to buy your instrument: the local music shop, a mail-order house, or a private party selling a secondhand instrument.
 Each has its benefits, but a very important consideration is service.